eeowaa/gridbot/README.md

 in Spring 2012 would prove to be useful in the 2013 competition, since the physical competition environment was the same.
-I've included an old [Linux executable file](Misc/GridBot_Spring2012) demonstrating the upper-level logic from last year so you can see how it worked.
+I've included an old [Linux executable file](Misc/GridBot_Spring2012) demonstrating the upper-level logic from 2012 so you can see how it worked, but the code itself is absent.
 You can select from tests 1-7 when prompted.
 Test 6 showcases a bug if you're interested in seeing one.

 ## Summer 2012